-Numbing peppercorns and burning heat, we’re addicted to Sichuan cuisine.
+It's gettin' hot in here, 'cos we’re addicted to Sichuan food.
 Hit up these restaurants in Singapore for your mala fix!

-We love our spicy food, from spicy local condiments to authentic Indian cuisine but there’s something about Sichuan spice that is just so addictive.
-Perhaps it’s because there are seven aspects of flavour in its dishes – spicy, aromatic, sweet, bitter, sour, peppery, and also salty.
-This numbingly spicy cuisine is definitely not for the faint-hearted but hotheads everywhere will always put themselves through the heavenly torture… again and again.
-We’ve rounded up the best Sichuan restaurants in Singapore for a fiery dining experience.
+We love our spice in everything from local condiments to authentic Indian cuisine.
+But there’s something about Sichuan spice that’s just so addictive.
+Perhaps it’s because there are seven aspects of flavour in its dishes: spicy, aromatic, sweet, bitter, sour, peppery and salty.
+This mind-numbingly spicy cuisine isn’t for the faint-hearted but hotheads everywhere will always put themselves through the heavenly torture… again and again.
+Presenting the finest Sichuan restaurants in Singapore for a fiery dining experience.

 Best Sichuan restaurants in Singapore

-There’s a reason why Qi was awarded the Michelin star in Hong Kong.
-Sticking true to the traditional palate, you’ll find a great range of dishes, from chicken to grilled short ribs in mala sauce that really pack in the heat.
+There’s a reason why Qi was awarded a Michelin star in Hong Kong for years in a row.
+Sticking true to the traditional palate, its range of dishes really pack in the heat.
+We’re talking about mapo tofu, slow-cooked black angus short ribs, chilli fried Sri Lankan crab and mala chicken.
 Just look out for the fire icon on the menu – it’s a sign of what’s to come.
-While classic dishes look intimidating with all the chilli, there are non-spicy and kid-friendly options too like sugar glazed ginger and scallion beef.
+While classic dishes look intimidating with all that chilli, there are non-spicy and kid-friendly options, too.
 Dining with vegetarians?
-There’s a dedicated plant-based menu as well – there’s no escaping!
+Check out the dedicated plant-based menu – there’s no escaping!

 Qi – House of Sichuan, #02-01, Marina Bay Link Mall, 8A Marina Boulevard, Singapore 018984

-Here’s a fun fact!
-This popular hotpot chain actually hails from Sichuan.
+Here’s a fun fact: this super popular hotpot chain actually hails from Sichuan.
 With that said, you know you have to go for the spicy Sichuan soup.
-We say, cut the heat by choosing the addictive tomato soup as your second soup base.
-Now, go crazy with the ingredients, from meatballs and sliced pork belly to crab and baby Boston lobster.
-Also, look out for theatrical performances by chefs showing off their kneading skills as they knead hand-pulled homemade noodles right at your table.
+We recommend you cut the heat by choosing the addictive tomato soup as your second base.
+Next, go crazy with the ingredients: from meat slices and seafood to veggies and mushrooms, add to cart all your favourites.
+Gotta love the amazing service, too!

 Bring along extra tissues for a serious hit of heat at Chengdu.
-Don’t underestimate anything – seemingly mild green pickled beef comes back to haunt a few seconds later.
-This authentic Sichuan place went OTT with the sweet and spicy grilled frog skewers – it’s served on an opera singing straw boat with dry ice smoke for effect.
-Apart from the usual suspects like spicy chilli chicken, we were breathing fire long after biting into the chilli beef served on a crunchy fried honeycomb corn pastry.
-Did we go for seconds?
+Don’t underestimate anything or it’ll come back to haunt you (we speak from experience).
+We love how this authentic Sichuan restaurant in Singapore lets you choose your spice level, so the whole gang can enjoy the food without weeping.
+Apart from the usual suspects like spicy chilli chicken, we were breathing fire long after biting into chilli beef served with a sweet corn base.
+But did we go for seconds?
 You betcha.

 Chengdu, 74 Amoy Street, Singapore 069893

-One of the OGs of Sichuan cuisine in Singapore, Si Wei Mao Cai serves up authentic dishes brimming with peppercorns and heaps of dried chilli.
+One of the OGs of Sichuan cuisine in Singapore, Si Wei Mao Cai serves authentic dishes brimming with peppercorns and heaps of dried chilli.
 Service is non-existent, but hey, this is often a good sign that the food is legit.
-Signature dishes include the boiled fish fillet in hot Sichuan pepper sauce, Miao Jia eggplant and fragrant pepper chicken.
-There’s no dumbing down when it comes to spiciness here.
-So step inside and dine only if you can handle the heat.
+Signature dishes include fish fillet in hot Sichuan pepper sauce, miao jia eggplant and duck stew with potato.
+There’s no dumbing down when it comes to spiciness, so step inside and dine only if you can handle the heat.

 Si Wei Mao Cai, 33 Mosque Street, Singapore 059511

 First, here’s a little history lesson.
 Chong Qing was actually part of Sichuan province before it split in the 90s.
-Hence, there’s a lot of similarities in their cuisines.
-Now onto the food, shall we?
-Specialising in grilled fish, this eatery lets diners pick their preferred fish (golden snapper or marble goby) and the side ingredients that go along with it (think black fungus, pork balls and crab sticks).
-Here’s the fun part: you can choose from seven different flavours and spice levels.
+That’s why you’ll find a lot of similarities in their cuisines.
+Now, onto the food.
+Specialising in grilled fish, this eatery lets you pick your preferred fish (from options like golden snapper, sea bass and flounder) and side ingredients (including black fungus, pork slices and lotus root).
+Here’s the fun part: you can choose from different flavours and spice levels.
 Our fave has to be the spicy fragrant flavour paired with the medium spice level, which comes peppered with peppercorns (no pun intended) and fresh chillies.
 Just be prepared to sweat it out.

-Chong Qing Grilled Fish, multiple locations including Serangoon Gardens and Chinatown
+Chong Qing Grilled Fish, multiple locations including Bugis and Chinatown

 Le Fuse, 47 Arab Street, Singapore 199744

-Are you game to brave the heat at these Sichuan restaurants?
+So, are you game to brave the heat at these Sichuan restaurants in Singapore?